xela92/react-quirk/README.md

 ## What's next?

-The goal for next releases is find an equilibrium between power and simplicity, and make it even more React friendly.
+The goal for next releases is to find a balance between power and simplicity, and make **Quirk** even more React friendly.
-I like the KISS principle: if Quirk is simple yet powerful, it can be scaled to any complexity level without becoming an overhead for developers.
+I like the KISS principle: if **Quirk** is simple yet powerful, it can be scaled to any complexity level without becoming an overhead for developers.